dkarthi/mlt/README.md

-This is machine learning for trading
+This is machine learning for trading from udacity